thiessenp/dhtml-style-guide/README.md

 # dhtml-style-guide

-Here is the original work from the aol.developer work group.
-Sadly both aol and the style guide no longer exist.
-In effort to capture this work, I found the last version from web.archive (see below) and posted it here.
-If anyone has an issue with this feel free to contact me.
+This project is about trying to make sure the work from the aol.developer is not lost.
+Sadly both AOL and the style guide no longer exist.
+The content here is not my own (aol.developer's work) and copied from the web.archive with archival date 2013-01-27.
+If anyone has an issue with this feel free to contact me and I'll take this down.

-This work played an important part in defining Widget behavior later used in the ARIA spec.
-I still find it a helpful reference many years later.
+Over the years I found this a helpful reference and continue to this day.
+Much of the work here helped define behavior in the ARIA spec, especially the best practices section.
+Not much has changed since it was written.

 Original source for this page: https://web.archive.org/web/20130127004544/http://dev.aol.com/dhtml_style_guide